majidorc/text-generator/README.md

 # Operator Form (Next.js + MUI)

 This project is a modern, responsive operator form built with Next.js and Material-UI (MUI).
-It is designed for tour operators or travel agencies to quickly collect and confirm booking details in a beautiful, user-friendly way.
+It is designed for tour operators or travel agencies (like [tours.co.th](https://tours.co.th)) to quickly collect and confirm booking details in a beautiful, user-friendly way.

 ## What is this?